tmhr4/tmhr4/README.md

 - 👋 Hi, I’m @tmhr4
 - 👀 I’m interested in back-end development and distributed systems.
-- 🌱 I’m currently learning microservices and working with asp net 5.
+- 🌱 I’m currently learning microservices and working with ASP NET 5.
 - 💞️ I’m looking to collaborate on a chat system and general authentication/authorization as a quick start.
 - 📫 reach me on FB 'Haroun NReady'